thecomicbookclub/thecomicbookclub.github.io/about/index.md

 Some of this is cribbed from [Radio 4's guide to running a bookclub](http://www.bbc.co.uk/radio4/features/book-club/running-a-club/)

-* The first rule is...
+* The first rule is... (you do no talk about the comic book we're reading before the club meet)
 * Keep membership small (at the moment that's very easy), ideally 8
 * Chit chat for 15-20 minutes before Club begins
 * Host arranges data ASAP